openshift-labs/cloud-native-guides/app-config.md

 The above command mounts the content of the `inventory` config map as a file inside the Inventory container at `/app/config/project-defaults.yaml`

-The last step is the [aforementioned system properties](https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/configuration/command_line.html) on the Inventory container to overlay the WildFly Swarm configuration, using the `JAVA_ARGS` environment variable.
+The last step is the [aforementioned system properties](https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/configuration/command_line.html) on the Inventory container to overlay the Thorntail configuration, using the `JAVA_ARGS` environment variable.

 > The Java runtime on OpenShift can be configured using
 > [a set of environment variables](https://access.redhat.com/documentation/en-us/red_hat_jboss_middleware_for_openshift/3/html/red_hat_java_s2i_for_openshift/reference#configuration_environment_variables)